bright/new-www/content/projects/transportation-management-system-tms.md

 project_id: tms
 title: "Revolutionizing Logistics: How We Transformed a Transport Management System"
 image: /images/tms_cover_2x.png
-description: The Transport Management System at MAKO TSL filters the perfect listings in just 0.5 seconds, providing unparalleled speed and efficiency in the logistics sector.
+description: The Transport Management System filters the perfect listings in just 0.5 seconds, providing unparalleled speed and efficiency in the logistics sector.
 With the ever-increasing demands of the logistics industry, having the right tools in place is essential for smooth operations.